-- 1. Turn thermostat system switch to "Cool," and fan switch to "Auto" and turn temperature setting as high as it will go. - 2.
-Inspect all registers and set them to the normal open position. - 3.
+1. Turn thermostat system switch to "COOL" and fan switch to "AUTO".
+Next, turn the temperature setting as high as it will go.

+- Inspect all registers and set them to the normal open position. - 3.
 Turn on the electrical supply at the disconnect. - 4.
 Turn the fan switch to the "ON" position.
-The blower should operate after a 10 second delay. - 5.
+The blower should begin ramping up immediately. - 5.
 Turn the fan switch to "AUTO" position.
-The blower should begin ramping down after an approximate 60-second delay. - 6.
-Slowly lower the cooling temperature until the unit starts.
-The compressor, blower, and fan should now be operating.
+The blower should begin ramping down after an approximate 60-second delay. - Slowly lower the cooling temperature until the unit starts.
+The compressor, blower and fan should now be operating.
 Allow the unit to run 10 minutes, make sure cool air is being supplied by the unit. - 7.
 Turn the temperature setting to the highest position, stopping the unit.
-The indoor blower will continue to run for approximately 60 seconds. - 8.
+The indoor blower will continue to run for approximately 60-seconds. - 8.
 Turn the thermostat system switch to "OFF" and disconnect all power when servicing the unit.